What to know about infant reflux

 For the most part, reflux is fairly normal in infants.
 It’s just a sign that the muscle between your baby’s stomach and esophagus, called the lower esophageal sphincter (LES), is not yet fully developed.
 For this reason, GER is more likely in premature babies, whose LES is generally even less developed than in full-term infants.

 Two very common facts of babyhood also make reflux more likely: lying flat for long periods of time and consuming an all or nearly all liquid diet.
 Note that these facts should not cause you to change their back-sleeping routine or give them solid foods.
-Always follow your pedatrician’s recommendations regarding sleeping and when to introduce solid foods.
+Always follow your pediatrician’s recommendations regarding sleeping and when to introduce solid foods.

 While reflux is quite common in infants, by the time your baby is 12 to 24 months old, they will likely outgrow this condition.